MaksimB96/FitnessMadeMinimal/README.md

 ### User Stories

 #### First-time User
-1. As a first time user, I want more information regarding fitness
+1. As a first time user, I want more information regarding fitness and be drawn in
 2. As a first time user, I want more information regarding training fundamentals
 3. As a first time user, I want information presented in one location
 4. As a first time user, I want to get in contact with a fitness professional in order to obtain more answers